Thurston Hills Project Loses in Federal Court, Again

 The agency then revised its plan and said it would downsize its harvest from 150 to 92 acres and would add 8.5 miles to the Willamalane Thurston Hills Natural Area nearby, Willamalane’s Community Engagement Program Manager Kenny Weigrandt told EW in 2020.

-After the agency filed a lawsuit against Cascadia Wildlands and Oregon Wild in 2019, Judge Michael McShane ordered the BLM to share information about the project’s fire dangers, and criticized the agency’s lack of planning for trails.
+After Cascadia Wildlands and Oregon Wild filed a lawsuit against the agency in 2019, Judge Michael McShane ordered the BLM to share information about the project’s fire dangers, and criticized the agency’s lack of planning for trails.
 In 2020, the BLM issued a new environmental assessment and decided to move forward with the timber sale in July, but the next month the two environmental nonprofits filed a lawsuit.

 On Aug.
-17, 2020, Cascadia Wildland and Oregon Wild sued the BLM again, claiming it violated the Federal Land Policy and Management Act by authorizing logging within a Recreational Management Zone (RMZ), a space designated by Springfield’s Willamalane Park and Recreation District.
+17, 2020, Cascadia Wildland and Oregon Wild sued the BLM again, claiming it violated the Federal Land Policy and Management Act by authorizing logging within a Recreational Management Zone (RMZ), a space designated by its Western Oregon Plan Revision.
 They also argued the BLM violated the National Environmental Policy Act (NEPA), a 1970 law that requires federal agencies to examine environmental consequences and offer reasonable alternatives that do minimal impact.

 Seneca Sawmill Company is named as a defendant in this lawsuit because it won the contract to log about four million board feet of lumber, according to the lawsuit.
 The local company paid $1 million for the contract, and it was the lone bidder.